President Donald Trump's Proclamation on Veterans Day, 2020 - Clarksville, TN Online

 |

-« Older: How Veterans Day Started
+« Older: How Veterans Day Started Newer: Clarksville Mayor Joe Pitts’ Veterans Day Message »

 President Donald Trump’s Proclamation on Veterans Day, 2020